sahilrajput03/cssDesignTrail/course-flexbox-zombies/Readme.md

 - Flexbox Zombies Game: [Click here](https://mastery.games/flexboxzombies/)

-**❤️Note: The headings below contain key-value pairs that represent default values..**
+**❤️Note: The headings below contain key-value pairs that represent their default values.**

 ### `flex-direction: row`

-This defined the main axis of flex container.
+This defines the main axis of flex container.
 We can apply following properties to flex-direction: `row` (default), `row-reverse`, `column-reverse` and `column`.

 ### `align-items: stretch` (parent) and `align-self: stretch` (children)